Sen. Padilla is forcefully removed from Noem's news conference on immigration raids and handcuffed

 “Will any Republican senator speak up for our democracy?”
 Warren pleaded.

+“My view is it was wildly inappropriate,” Johnson, a Trump ally, told reporters outside the House chamber as Democrats walking past shouted over him, “That’s a lie!”

+“A sitting member of Congress should not act like that,” Johnson said, loudly speaking over reporters’ questions.
+“It’s beneath a member of Congress.
+It’s beneath the U.S. senator.”

-Senate Republican leader John Thune said he wants to know the facts of the situation.
+Senate Republican leader John Thune said he has spoken to Padilla and is trying to reach Noem but hasn't yet connected with her.

-“Obviously we will have response,” said Thune, R-S.D., as he walked to his office at the U.S. Capitol.
-“But I want to know the facts, find out exactly what happened.”

-Other Republicans had a more muted response, with some saying they had not yet seen the video.
+“We want to get the full scope of what happened and do what we would do in any incident like this involving a senator and try to gather all the relevant information,” the South Dakota senator said.

-The No. 2 Republican, Sen. John Barrasso of Wyoming, said he was unaware of what happened but said Padilla should have been at work in Washington.
+The No. 2 Republican, Sen. John Barrasso of Wyoming, said that he was unaware of what happened but that Padilla should have been at work in Washington.

 The stark incident comes as Congress faces increasing episodes of encroachment on its authority.
 As a coequal branch of the U.S. government, the Trump administration is exerting its executive powers in untested ways.